robmoore-i/LanguageLearning/config/README.md

 # Configuration Assumptions

 - Frontend, server and db are all running on the same machine
-- That machine is a linuxy machine.
+- That machine is a linux machine.

+ To create a `melangerc` environment variable file:

+- Create a config file called `cfg` in this directory (example: `cfg.example`)
+- In this directory, run `q create_env_configuration_script.q`